intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ## About this workshop report content

-The Internet Architecture Board (IAB) holds occasional workshops designed to consider long-term issues and strategies for the Internet, and to suggest future directions for the Internet architecture.
-This long-term planning function of the IAB is complementary to the ongoing engineering efforts performed by working groups of the Internet Engineering Task Force (IETF).

 This document is a report on the proceedings of the workshop.
 The views and positions documented in this report are expressed during the workshop by participants and do not necessarily reflect IAB's views and positions.

 Furthermore, the content of the report comes from presentations given by workshop participants and notes taken during the discussions, without interpretation or validation.
 Thus, the content of this report follows the flow and dialogue of the workshop but does not necessarily attempt to capture a consensus, unless stated otherwise.

 # Outreach and Survey {#outreach}

-There has been a noticeable decline, since the last workshop, in the direct participation of network operators in the IETF and its associated discussions on network management protocols and operations.
-Many operators prioritize operational conferences such as RIPE, NANOG, APRICOT, LACNIC, AutoConn, etc, over attending standards development organizations (SDOs) like the IETF.

-To address this, the IAB workshop's Program Committee (PC) planned outreach initiatives to foster discussions and gather interest by engaging with operators at these operational venues and conducting information/requirement-gathering sessions.
+The IAB workshop's Program Committee (PC) planned outreach initiatives to foster discussions and gather interest by engaging with operators at various operational venues (RIPE, NANOG, APRICOT, LACNIC, AutoConn, etc) and conducting information/requirement-gathering sessions.
 Participants were encouraged to submit "position papers" or "expressions of interest" to join the workshop.
 Additionally, a [SURVEY] was conducted to collect valuable insights to inform the workshop.

 The PC continued to engage with network operators after the workshop to facilitate information sharing and gather their feedback, helping to shape the next steps and outcomes of the workshop.